VernL/p-vernon-portfolio/src/pages/travel-shelf.md

 module.exports = router
 ```

-On the client side, the redux thunk middleware was ysed to dispatch asynchronous actions and load data into the Redux store:
+On the client side, the redux thunk middleware was used to dispatch asynchronous actions and load data into the Redux store:

 ```javascript
 import * as actionTypes from './actionTypes'